mhenke/CYBR8420-SoftwareAssurance-Proposal/code-analysis.md

 - 12 High
 - 4 Medium

-The SonarCloud scan we opted to utilize for an additional layer of analysis detected 59 issues, with 41 tied to testing.
+The SonarCloud scan, which we opted to utilize for an additional layer of analysis, detected 59 issues, with 41 tied to testing.
 Excluding these, the remaining results included:

 - 16 High
 - 2 Medium

-Furthermore, we conducted a local scan using PMD, which resulted in 15 security-related issues with all being related to testing and decided not to look any further.
+Furthermore, we conducted a local scan using PMD, which resulted in 15 security-related issues, all related to testing, and decided not to look any further.

 [SonarCloud scan results](https://sonarcloud.io/summary/overall?id=mhenke_keycloak&branch=main)